Andyinater/AutoGen_EnhancedAgents/README.md

 ## Overview

 The MEA was designed to provide an easy-to-implement option for using an Agent with dynamic and self-arranged memory within the AutoGen framework.
 The implemented system was inspired by literature on human memory systems, and as such includes a Working Memory (CC, Chat-Context), Short-Term Memory (STM, via exChat-Context), and a Long-Term Memory (LTM, via exSTM-Context).
+The STM stays affixed to the top of the CC and is excluded from FILO concerns.
 The CC is a fixed number of messages which, when exceeded, uses a compression ratio (CR_1) to remove some of the oldest messages (FILO) and have them be summarized into the STM.
 The STM also has a fixed number of memories which, when exceeded, uses a CR (CR_2) to remove some of the oldest memories and integrate them into the LTM.
 Both summary events are executed by the internal MemoryEnabledAgent_Manager, referred to as the Memory Manager Agent, or MMA.

 <a name="MEA_HowItWorks"/>